Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Your preferred neighborhood impacts your daily commute and access to attractions.
 The Old City is central, Nimman is trendy, Riverside tranquil, and Chang Khlan bustling.

-Online reviews from recent guests offer insight into current conditions, cleanliness, service quality, and true ambiance of a property.
+Online reviews from recent guests offer insight into current conditions, cleanliness, the quality of service, and true ambiance of a property.

-A global platform with a wide array of hotels, guesthouses, and apartments.
+AN international platform featuring an extensive array of hotels, guesthouses, and apartments.
 Visit Booking.com

 Strong presence in Asia, often with competitive prices for accommodations in Chiang Mai.
 Visit Agoda

-Explore premium hotel options from the IHG family of brands in Chiang Mai.
+Explore premium choices of hotels from the IHG family of brands in The Rose from the north.
 Visit IHG.com